aphanotus/openEd/BI163.22F.CellularBasisOfLife/BI163.22F.CellularBasisOfLife.syllabus.md

 ### Accommodations for public health

 Cooperation with the [college’s plan for pandemic response](https://covid19.colby.edu/covid-19-health-and-safety/) is expected.
-Specific impacts to BI163 may include:
+Specific impacts to BI163 include:

+- If you test positive for SARS-CoV-2 or experience [symptoms of covid-19](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html), including fever or chills, cough, fatigue and headache, please do not attend class in person.
+- Masking is optional, but strongly encouraged.
+I encourage everyone to mask while listening.
+While lecturing, I will not mask unless I show symptoms of flu or covid.
+Students are welcome to unmask to speak to one another or to the class.
+But exercise good judgement: Mask after recent travel, if you experience symptoms, or if you perceive symptoms in others nearby.
-- It may become necessary for the course to transition to a Zoom format at any time.
+- In the case of a covid case surge, it may become necessary for the course to transition to a Zoom format.
+In which case, changes to the syllabus may be necessary.
 - Office hours may be held on Zoom.
 Hours may need to be modified.
-- If you become ill, please follow college policy and inform your advising dean as soon as possible.
+- This policy may be modified as conditions change.

 ### Academic support